fortrabbit/help/docs/verify-access-methods.md

 When you get to `sftp>`, type put f, enter, exit, enter.

 <!--
+The above part:
-The part above is not clear to me.
+"When you get to `sftp>`, type put f, enter, exit, enter." is not clear to me. there is an sftp prompt?
+"Enter, exit, enter" < what does that mean?
+The Enter key?
+The Escape key?
+Use <kbd> for that?
 -->